localstack/docs/content/en/user-guide/aws/sqs/index.md

 }
 ```

-#### Using an AWS client
+#### AWS Client

-Since the endpoint is compatible with the SQS `ReceiveMessage` operation, you can use the endpoint as endpoint URL parameter in your AWS client call.
+Since the `/_aws/sqs/messages` endpoint is compatible with the SQS `ReceiveMessage` operation, you can use the endpoint as the endpoint URL parameter in your AWS client call.

 {{< tabpane >}}
 {{< tab header="aws-cli" lang="bash" >}}